rclark848/PIRE_Bioinformatics/Day_1_Labs/Heterozygosity_Inbreeding_Lab.md

 ***Heterozygosity by hand***
 ----------------------------

 Open up the folder titled Clownfish on your Desktop.
-Then, open up the Excel file titled Genotypes.xlsx.
+Then, open up the Excel file titled `Genotypes.xlsx`.
 \
 \
 The first line of the data file shows you four things, each in a cell: 1) the number of loci, 2) the number of individuals, 3) the number of populations, and 4) the number of individuals in the first population.
 Enter this below: